MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. In Microsoft 365 Defender, select **Settings** > **Cloud Apps**.
 1. Under **Conditional Access App Control**, select **Device identification**.
 This page shows the device identification options available in Defender for Cloud Apps.
-1. For **Intune compliant device identification** and **Hybrid Azure AD joined identification** respectively, click **View configuration** and verify that the services are set up.
+1. For **Intune compliant device identification** and **Hybrid Azure AD joined identification** respectively, select **View configuration** and verify that the services are set up.
 Services are automatically synced from Azure AD and Intune respectively.

 1. Create an access or session policy with the **Device Tag** filter equal to **Hybrid Azure AD joined**, **Intune compliant**, or both.
 1. In a browser, sign in to a device that is Hybrid Azure AD joined or Intune compliant based on your policy filter.
 1. Verify that activities from these devices are populating the log.
 In Defender for Cloud Apps, on the **Activity log** page, [filter](activity-filters.md) on **Device Tag** equal to **Hybrid Azure AD joined**, **Intune compliant**, or both based on your policy filters.
-1. If activities are not populating in the Defender for Cloud Apps activity log, go to Azure AD and do the following:
+1. If activities aren't populating in the Defender for Cloud Apps activity log, go to Azure AD and do the following steps:
     1. Under **Monitoring** > **Sign-ins**, verify that there are sign-in activities in logs.
     1. Select the relevant log entry for the device you logged into.
     1. In the **Details** pane, on the **Device info** tab, verify that the device is **Managed** (Hybrid Azure AD joined) or **Compliant** (Intune compliant).

         If you can't verify either state, try another log entry or ensure that your device data is configured correctly in Azure AD.
-    1. For Conditional Access, some browsers may require additional configuration such as installing an extension.
+    1. For Conditional Access, some browsers may require extra configuration such as installing an extension.
 For more information, see [Conditional Access browser support](/azure/active-directory/conditional-access/concept-conditional-access-conditions#supported-browsers).
     1. If you still don't see the device information in the **Sign-ins** page, open a support ticket for Azure AD.

-### Client certificates are not prompting when expected
+### Client certificates aren't prompting when expected

 The device identification mechanism can request authentication from relevant devices using client certificates.
 You can upload an X.509 root or intermediate certificate authority (CA) certificate, formatted in the PEM certificate format.